-Import prices (on a yen basis, same hereafter; the three-month rate of change) have been increasing, due mainly to the rise in international commodity prices (Chart 26).
-Looking at recent developments in international commodity prices in more detail, crude oil prices have been high, mainly due to concerns over geopolitical risks and to the tightening supply-demand balance of gasoline in the United States, but they
+Import prices (on a yen basis, same hereafter; the three-month rate of change) have recently fallen slightly, due mainly to the appreciation of the yen (Chart 28).
+Looking at recent developments in international commodity prices in more detail, crude oil prices have been high, mainly due to concerns over geopolitical risks and to the tightening supply-demand balance of gasoline in the United States.
+Prices of nonferrous metals have remained high on the whole, albeit with some fluctuations.18